-That’s right!
-Believe it or not, there are others out there who want to learn a language just as badly as you… and some of them want to learn your native tongue.
+Believe it or not, there are others out there who want to learn a new language just as badly as you… and some of them want to learn your native tongue.

-Out of these eager learners, there’s somebody who, in turn, is also a native speaker of the language you have your eye on.
-They might even be at around the same language level as you, whatever that may be.
+Out of these eager learners, there’s somebody who’s also a native speaker of the language you have your eye on.

 How Does “Language Exchange” Work?

 Are you an English speaker who wants to learn Korean (or Japanese, Chinese, French, German, Spanish, etc.)?
 Then you’re in luck.
 There are thousands of native-speaking Koreans who really want to learn English!
-A Korean English-learner can teach you his Korean, and in return, you can make him wade through the English thicket.
+A Korean English learner can teach you Korean and, in return, you can make him wade through the English thicket.
 You can trade each other’s native tongues.
 This is called “language exchange.”

 What Are Language Exchange Apps?